|On this page|

 When Custom File Path is selected, specify the path of a single CSV file to load from (this field does not support file patterns).

-When File is "Upstream Result Files", delete paths in the
+When File is "Upstream Output Files", delete paths in the

 output attributes of incoming work items if they have this file tag.